akhilsingh-dev/us-election-tweets/README.md

 The data folder will be empty but should contain just the two CSVs for the notebooks to work.

+We performed the following on the dataset:
+    1. Exploratory data analysis
+    2. Sentiment analysis of tweet and Classying each state as Democratic or republic on basis of tweets
+    3. Using K means to Create word cluster and word cloud , optimizing K means using Elbow method

 All notebooks are available in the ./notebooks folder.